Electrical Panel Schedule in Projects – 23 Important Notes you need to know

 05- The mounting type of the panel, surface mounted, recessed mounted, semi-flush,..etc.

-06- This panel is powered from which panel/source.
+06- This panel is powered by which panel/source?

 07- The cross-section area of the feeder cable to this panel.